jorgechiapello/maktub-application/README.md

 - [x] Add "falta poco" on the onboarding
 - [x] Add counter of questions
 - [x] Add message with the number of questions
+- [ ] Add schedules pages for all crushes
 - [ ] Schedule is by week and by slots from 19 to 24, 24 to 5 by hour, you can choose the ones you want
 - [ ] Ask fewer questions
 - [ ] Age range you are looking for